 - Procedure for Obtaining a National Sports Betting Licence/Permit

-Although investors are advised to register a sports betting company before pursuing a sports betting license, promoters of the unincorporated company may apply to the NLRC for approval to incorporate a sports betting company in Nigeria, attaching the following documents namely, a copy of the name reservation approval issued by the Corporate Affairs Commission and a Remitta Payment in the sum of ₦10,000.00 (ten thousand Naira) in favour of National Lottery Regulatory Commission.
+Although investors are advised to register a sports betting company before pursuing a sports betting license, promoters of the unincorporated company may apply to the NLRC for approval to incorporate a sports betting company in Nigeria, attaching the following documents namely; a copy of the name reservation approval issued by the Corporate Affairs Commission and evidence of payment of the sum of ₦10,000.00 (ten thousand Naira) in favour of National Lottery Regulatory Commission..

 The process of obtaining a sports betting permit from the NLRC can be broadly divided into 3 stages, namely – The Application stage, the Provisional Approval stage, and the Post-Licensing stage.
 Each of these stages is examined below.

 Pursuant to the NLRC’s guidelines, applications to the Commission must be accompanied by the payment of a non-refundable application fee of ₦2,000,000 (two million Naira) and necessary documents and operational information including: